-FortiFlora has a moderate CFU count of one hundred million CFU per gram.
+FortiFlora has a moderate CFU count of 100 million CFU per gram.
 In comparison, my probiotic supplement of choice has a CFU count of 30 billion per gram.

-The majority of the ingredients in FortiFlora are synthetic vitamins and minerals (9 of the 13 ingredients to be exact) and the body can’t use these inorganic mineral forms such as oxides, sulfates and carbonates as well as whole foods.
+The majority of the ingredients in FortiFlora are synthetic vitamins and minerals … 9 of the 13 ingredients to be exact.
+But the body can’t use these inorganic mineral forms as well as whole foods.

-So, one of the FortiFlora side effects is that you’re limiting your dog’s ability to absorb the nutrients she really needs.
+So FortiFlora can limit your dog’s ability to absorb the nutrients she really needs.

-In fact, using synthetic antioxidants like the beta-carotene listed in FortiFlora’s ingredients can block the antioxidant activity of other carotenoids supplied from whole food sources.
+Just look at the beta-carotene listed in FortiFlora’s ingredients.
+This is a synthetic antioxidant that can block the activity of other antioxidants supplied from whole food sources.

-Some claim that chelated minerals (those ending in proteinate) are easier for the body to digest, but their quality can vary greatly.
-Cheaper chelates often come from extracting a mineral from crushed industrial rock with one or more acids then attaching it to a hydrolyzed soy protein.
+Some claim that chelated minerals (those ending in proteinate) are easier for the body to digest.
+But their quality can vary greatly.
+Cheaper chelates often come from extracting a mineral from crushed industrial rock with one or more acids.
+This is then attached to a hydrolyzed soy protein.

 So, what’s the alternative?
 Natural probiotics.

-So, don’t rely on synthetic supplements.
-Instead, add some natural probiotics to your dog’s diet.
+So don’t rely on synthetic supplements like FortiFlora for your dog.
+Instead add some natural probiotics to your dog’s diet.

 Here are some good ones to try:

-- Tripe is made from the lining of a ruminant’s stomach.
-It’s full of the same digestive enzymes and beneficial bacteria that help dogs break down food.
+Tripe is from the lining of a ruminant’s stomach.
+And it’s full of the same digestive enzymes and beneficial bacteria that help dogs break down food.

-- Kefir is a cultured, fermented liquid that’s made from dairy milk, goat’s milk, coconut milk or water.
+Kefir is a cultured, fermented liquid that’s made from dairy milk, goat’s milk, coconut milk or water.
 It’s full of healthy bacteria and protein.
-You can buy kefir (make sure it’s unsweetened) or make your own.
+If you buy kefir, make sure it’s unsweetened.

-Probiotic foods or supplements can work wonders for your dog’s gut health … and because 80% of your dog’s immune system is based her gut, probiotics boost her overall health too.
+Probiotic foods or supplements can work wonders for your dog’s gut health.
+And because nearly 90% of your dog’s immune system is in her gut, probiotics boost her overall health too.
 So skip the FortiFlora and go natural.